avanetten/yolt/README.md

 YOLT is an extension of the [YOLO](https://pjreddie.com/darknet/yolov2/) framework that can evaluate satellite images of arbitrary size, and runs at ~50 frames per second.
 Current applications include vechicle detection (cars, airplanes, boats), building detection, and airport detection.

 The YOLT code alters a number of the files in src/*.c to allow further functionality.
 We also built a python wrapper around the C functions to improve flexibility.
-We utililize the default data format of YOLO, which places images and labels in different forlders.
-An example training data and image:
+We utililize the default data format of YOLO, which places images and labels in different directories.
+For example:

     /data/images/train1.tif
     /data/labels/train1.txt